GermanDG6/GermanDG6/README.md

   Before I changed my professional life I was a sound technician :microphone: and worked in a theatre :classical_building: :loud_sound:.
 This past made me acquire a lot of **skills**.
 For example working with **different companies** every week and knowing how to adapt to them :dancers: :man_dancing:.
 Also knowing how to **work under pressure** and how to **solve any problem** without affecting the show before it started. :clock930:

   But I wanted to change my lifestyle and that's why I decided to do the **Ironhack bootcamp**, where during 9 intensive weeks, I laid the foundations of my **programming knowledge**.
-Some of the own projects I did during the bootcamp are:
+Some of the personal projects I did during the bootcamp are:
 <br/> [OFFROAD IRONBIKE MTB]
 <br/> [MUSICLY]
 <br/> [APPLANT]